AvazAlimov/ChatApp/README.md

 # ChatApp
 Simple chat application in JavaFX.
-It uses UDP protocol without storing data.
+It uses UDP protocol and does not store any data.